ArcInstitute/pdex/README.md

 - `num_threads` controls the numba thread pool used by the Wilcoxon kernel. `None` lets numba auto-detect the optimal size, whereas `1` turns numba parallelization off.
 This setting is only used in low-memory mode and only when `metric="wilcoxon"`.
+  When pdex detects non-integer expression values in a gene chunk (for example, after log-normalization), it automatically disables numba for that chunk, logs a warning, and falls back to the SciPy implementation to preserve correct rank ordering.

 These strategies can be combined: for example, `num_workers=2, num_threads=8` runs two target threads that share an eight-thread numba pool.
 When the metric